bitsofcotton/ddpmopt/README.md

 The plain \[pq\]redg predictor uses first order shallow copying structures but it's saturated by in/output, 3 predictor uses 2nd order enough bits for predictions, 6 predictor is enough for multiple layer algebraic copying structure, 9 predictor is enough for algorithm decomposition including inverse of them, so in the worst case, 9 predictor handles the prediction with simple but shall not be enough complexity on information amount P01 predictor copying structure with the decomposition, however, in the flat algorithm meaning, it's equivalent to plain or 3 predictors.

-We need to use pqredg\[0-9\]+?p(mp)? to fight with internal states the image stream really have vs the image size or input number dimension chase.
+We need to use \[pq\]redgp\[0-9\]\*(mp)? to fight with internal states the image stream really have vs the image size or input number dimension chase.
 However we need to shrink input images to certain sizes depends on input number.
+Either, if we suppose the prediction is done by only one function and the function does not have initialized numbers for resource, 3 predictor is enough for them.

 Sometimes goki_check_cc:collect operation improves output images, this is because we can get curvature of them as continuous part of the whole image context.